How to TikTok BookTok for Authors

 We know TikTok, the popular social media platform widely known for its video snippets of dance challenges, comedy skits, and more.
 But what is BookTok?
 It’s a rapidly growing community of book lovers within TikTok.
 And authors have grown their following plus sales faster on TikTok than any other social platform.
 Let’s go over what to know and how to get started with your TikTok BookTok venture below.

-This writeup goes over:
+This write-up goes over:

 P.S.
 PublishDrive is an online self-publishing platform that helps with book promotions, distribution, royalty reporting, and more.

 What is TikTok?
-What is BookTok?

-TikTok is an app that was originally created for younger crowds, but now attracts over a billion monthly users of all ages.
+TikTok is an app that was originally created for younger crowds but now attracts over a billion monthly users of all ages.
 Essentially, you open the app on your phone and scroll through a feed of short clipped videos made by a diverse range of content creators (regular people like you and me.)
 Users interact by leaving comments, following each other, creating reaction videos, and more.

 TikTok algorithms cater to the videos you like to watch, people you follow, hashtags you follow, and more.
 Using the #BookTok hashtag connects you to a sub-community of book lovers, including both authors and readers.
 TikTok said, “with over 77 billion views globally to date, #BookTok is one of our most popular hashtags, connecting a vibrant, global community of creative people who share a passion for reading.”

-Why TikTok BookTok?
+Why TikTok BookTok for Authors?

-So, authors can grow their following much faster on TikTok than anywhere else?
-Yes.
 Take it from indie authors Jayne Rylon and Lila Dubois.
 They gained 10,000 followers in just four months.
-They’re now promoting on TikTok full time.
+They’re now promoting on TikTok full-time.

 Lila said, “[TikTok] is simply not something people are going to be able to ignore…This is going to be nonoptional.
 This is the way content needs to be presented now and for however long TikTok is the up-and-coming format.”